 Serving Suggestions

-I usually serve this stew in bowls with a spoon in addition to a fork and a knife.
+I usually serve this stew in bowls with a spoon for the liquids, in addition to a knife and a fork.

-It's also good on cauliflower rice, mashed cauliflower, spaghetti squash, and zucchini noodles.
+It's also good on a bed of something that would absorb some of the liquids.
+If you eat rice, that's perfect.
+Lower-carb options include cauliflower rice, mashed cauliflower, spaghetti squash, and zucchini noodles.

 Recipe Card